ToucanToco/weaverbird/docs/_docs/tech/steps.md

 {
   {
     name: 'text',
-    new_column: 'new', // if the column already exists, overwrites it
+    newColumn: 'new', // if the column already exists, overwrites it
     text: 'some text'
   }
 }